autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 Visit them and see if there is any information related to your problem.

 Note that the documentation sites aren't always up-to-date and perfect.
-If you find some information is wrong, unclear, or missing in Autoware docs, feel free to submit a pull request following our [contribution guidelines](../contributing/index.md).
+If you find out that some information is wrong, unclear, or missing in Autoware docs, feel free to submit a pull request following our [contribution guidelines](../contributing/index.md).

 !!!warning